Non-Hodgkin Lymphoma Treatment Options

 If you have lymphoma in the stomach caused by H. pylori infection, your doctor may treat this lymphoma with antibiotics.
 After the drug cures the infection, the lymphoma also may go away.

 Radiation therapy (also called radiotherapy) uses high-energy rays to kill lymphoma cells.
 It can shrink tumors and help control pain.
+Radiation therapy is usually given after or in addition to chemotherapy depending on the non-hodgkin lymphoma subtype.

 Two types of radiation therapy are used for people with lymphoma: